jkaho/rich-text-editor/README.md

 ## Description

 This is a basic rich text editor that allows users to apply formatting to text.
-The features that are currently supported are:
+The formatting features that are currently supported are:
+- Font
 - Bold
 - Italic
 - Underline